josemazo/bmo/README.md

 BMO &mdash; ![BMO](https://raw.githubusercontent.com/josemazo/bmo/master/resources/bmo.png "BMO")
 =================================================================================================

 BMO, pronounced Beemo, is a Machine Learning toolbox based on Docker and IPython Notebook.
+Its main features are:
+* Provides an isolated Linux environment
+* Easy and replicable installation
-It's extensible with any tool or package you need beacuse it's like having a mini-Linux inside your Linux!
+* Extensible with any tool or package you need

 Content
 -------